I have to be completely honest and tell you that this recipe was a complete accident.

-Yeah, that’s what this rosemary sea salt flatbread recipe will do you to.
+Yeah, that’s what this rosemary sea salt flatbread recipe will do to you too.

 Consider yourself warned.